 This one protects you against claims for personal injury or property damage caused by products and goods you’ve designed, sold, or supplied.
 A specialist home business insurance policy will give you the option to include it, and remember, you may still be liable for a claim, even if you didn’t make the product.

 Quick example: you’re making and selling children’s toys at home, and a faulty one causes an injury.
 Product liability insurance could cover a resulting claim.

 From accountants and IT consultants to copywriters and designers, professional indemnity insurance is relevant to home businesses that offer services and knowledge, and process information.
 It protects you if a claim is made against you for negligence or error.

 Quick example: your home-based accountancy business receives a new data file from a client.
 When sending on the data, you accidentally copy the wrong person into an email and your client sues you for breach of confidentiality.
 Professional indemnity insurance could pay the compensation costs, as well as your legal expenses.

-These are some of the basics, but you’d probably also want to look into business interruption insurance, stock insurance, contents insurance, vehicle insurance and check your existing buildings insurance, to make sure it covers you correctly.
+These are some of the basics, but you’d probably also want to look into business interruption insurance, stock insurance, contents insurance, vehicle insurance, and check your existing buildings insurance, to make sure you’re covered.